jcbriones/ory-kratos-swift/docs/IdentityAPI.md

 import OpenAPIClient

-let id = "id_example" // String | ID must be set to the ID of identity you want to get let includeCredential = ["inner_example"] // [String] | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token. (optional)
+let id = "id_example" // String | ID must be set to the ID of identity you want to get let includeCredential = ["includeCredential_example"] // [String] | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available. (optional)

 // Get an Identity
 IdentityAPI.getIdentity(id: id, includeCredential: includeCredential) { (response, error) in